digitalbazaar/forge/README.md

     $ ./build-setup
     $ make

-This will create the SWF, symlink all the JavaScript files, and build a Python SSL module for testing.
+This will create the SWF and symlink all the JavaScript files.
 To see configure options, run `./configure --help`.

 ### Old test system including flash support